soygul/koan/README.md

 ```

 ### Installation
-The quickest way to get started with KOAN is to clone the project repository and do following:
+The quickest way to get started with KOAN stack is to clone the project repository and do following:

 Install dependencies: